mixy9/Memory-Game/README.md

 # Memory Game
-Basic C++ memory matching game built with SFML 2.5.0
+Basic memory matching game using C++ programming language and built with SFML 2.5.0
 <br />There's a deck of cards with different icons.